 Forbes Portfolio Strategy Columnist

-Perhaps best known for his prestigious Forbes "Portfolio Strategy" column, Ken Fisher's 30 years of high-profile market calls make him the third-longest running columnist in Forbes history.
-Ken Fisher's long tenure provides a record of his notable market calls--both good and bad.1
+Perhaps best known for his prestigious Forbes "Portfolio Strategy" column, Ken Fisher's over 30 years of high-profile market calls make him the longest continuously running columnist in Forbes' history.
+Ken Fisher's long tenure provides a record of his notable market calls.2

 Ken Fisher has written eleven books, including four New York Times bestsellers; 2006's The Only Three Questions That Count, 2008's The Ten Roads to Riches, 2009's How to Smell a Rat, and 2010's Debunkery.
 His latest book, Beat the Crowd, was published in 2015.
 In 1984, his Super Stocks was that year's best-selling stock market book.
 Others include 1987's The Wall Street Waltz and 1993's 100 Minds That Make the Market, both re-released by John Wiley & Sons in 2007.

 Ken Fisher has also been published, interviewed and/or been written about in numerous major American, British and German finance or business periodicals.
-He writes a weekly column for Germany's Focus Money magazine as well as monthly acolumn the UK's Interactive Investor website.
-From 2005 - 2012, his Forbes market forecasts were among the most accurate as reviewed by third-party CXO Advisory Group. .
+He writes a weekly column for Germany's Focus Money magazine as well as a monthly column on the UK's Interactive Investor website.
+From 2005 - 2012, his Forbes market forecasts were among the most accurate as reviewed by third-party CXO Advisory Group.
 The research firm's "Guru Grades" rates the accuracy of publicly available expert forecasts on the stock market.
-Ken Fisher is among the top-ranked forecasters on the list.
-2
+Ken Fisher is among the top-ranked forecasters on the list.3

 His early 1970s theoretical work pioneered a tool known as the Price-to-Sales Ratio, now a core part of financial curriculum.
 A prize-winning researcher, his credits span a multitude of professional and scholarly journals as well as his firm's output--in both traditional and behavioral finance.